sancons20/calendar-card-pro/README.md

 - No support for recurring event indicators
 - No support for event categories/tags
 - No support for attendee information

-### Calendar Support
-- Tested primarily with CalDAV and Google Calendar integration
-- Other calendar integrations that create *calendar.** entities should work but are not extensively tested

 ### Configuration
 - No visual configuration editor yet (YAML only)